Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

   .. function:: Destroy(Options := "")

-     Destroys the GUI, and all ``GuiBase.ControlType`` instances related to it.
-All references should be cleared after running this method.
-     It's a good idea to clear all references you have lying around so it can be freed properly.
+     Destroys the GUI, and frees all ``GuiBase.ControlType`` instances related to it.
+It's a good idea to clear all references you have kept yourself so the GuiBase instance can be freed properly.

   .. function:: Options(Options)